+1. To table and receive the Audited Financial Statements of the Company for the financial year ended 30 September 2011 and the Reports of the Directors and Auditors thereon.

+2. To declare a final single tier dividend of 3% in respect of the financial year ended 30 September 2011 as recommended by the Directors.

+3. To approve payment of Directors' fees for the financial year ended 30 September 2011.

+4. To re-elect the following Directors who retire by rotation in accordance with Article 84 of the Company's Articles of Association:

+Mr. Tan Teng Khuan

+Mr. Lim Hong Liang

+Ms. Mak Fong Ching

+5. To appoint auditors and to authorize the Directors to fix their remuneration.

+AS SPECIAL BUSINESS

-1. To table the Audited Financial Statements of the Company for the financial year ended 30 September 2012 and the Reports of the Directors and Auditors thereon.
-Note 5 2.
-To declare a final single tier dividend of 3% in respect of the financial year ended 30 September 2012 as recommended by the Directors.
-Ordinary Resolution 1 3.
-To approve payment of Directors' fees for the financial year ended 30 September 2012.
-Ordinary Resolution 2 4.
-To re-elect Mr. Yap Kow @ Yap Kim Fah, who retires in accordance with Article 84 of the Company's Articles of Association.
-Ordinary Resolution 3 5.
-To re-elect Mr. Yap Kau @ Yap Yeow Ho, who retires in accordance with Article 84 of the Company's Articles of Association.
-Ordinary Resolution 4 6.
-To appoint auditors and to authorize the Directors to fix their remuneration.
-Ordinary Resolution 5 Notice of Nomination pursuant to Section 172(11) of the Companies Act, 1965, a copy of which is annexed to the Company's Annual Report 2012 and marked "Appendix A", has been received by the Company for the nomination of Messrs.
-Crowe Horwath (AF 1018), who have given their consent to act, for appointment as Auditors of the Company and to propose the following ordinary resolution: "THAT Messrs.
-Crowe Horwath (AF 1018) be appointed as Auditors of the Company in place of the retiring Auditors, Messrs.
-KPMG, to hold office until the conclusion of the next Annual General Meeting at a remuneration to be determined by the Directors."
-AS SPECIAL BUSINESS 7.
-Authority to Directors to Issue Shares Ordinary Resolution 6 To consider and, if thought fit, to pass the following Ordinary Resolution: "THAT, subject always to the Articles of Association of the Company and the approvals of the relevant Regulatory Authorities, pursuant to Section 132D of the Companies Act, 1965, the Directors of the Company be and are hereby authorized to issue shares in the Company at any time until the conclusion of the next Annual General Meeting and upon such terms and conditions and for such purposes and to such person or persons as the Directors of the Company may, in their absolute discretion deem fit, PROVIDED THAT the aggregate number of shares to be issued does not exceed ten per centum (10%) of the issued share capital of the Company for the time being AND THAT the Directors of the Company are also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on the Bursa Malaysia Securities Berhad."
-8. Proposed Renewal of Shareholders' Mandate for APB Resources Berhad and its subsidiary companies to enter into recurrent related party transactions of a revenue or trading nature with related party Ordinary Resolution 7 To consider and, if thought fit, to pass the following Ordinary Resolution: "THAT the Mandate granted by the Shareholders of APB Resources Berhad on 22 March 2012 pursuant to paragraph 10.09 of the Listing Requirements of Bursa Malaysia
+6. Authority to Directors to Issue Shares

+To consider and, if thought fit, to pass the following Ordinary Resolution:

+"THAT, subject always to the Articles of Association of the Company and the approvals of the relevant Regulatory Authorities, pursuant to Section 132D of the Companies Act, 1965, the Directors of the Company be and are hereby authorized to issue shares in the Company at any time until the conclusion of the next Annual General Meeting and upon such terms and conditions and for such purposes and to such person or persons as the Directors of the Company may, in their absolute discretion deem fit, PROVIDED THAT the aggregate number of shares to be issued does not exceed ten per centum (10%) of the issued share capital of the Company for the time being AND THAT the Directors of the Company are also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on the Bursa Malaysia Securities Berhad."

+7. Proposed Renewal of Shareholders' Mandate for APB Resources Berhad and its subsidiary companies to enter into recurrent related party transactions of a revenue or trading nature with related party

+To consider and, if thought fit, to pass the following Ordinary Resolution:

-March 2012 pursuant to paragraph 10.09 of the Listing Requirements of Bursa Malaysia Securities Berhad, authorizing APB Resources Berhad and its subsidiary companies ("the APB Group") to enter into the recurrent transactions of a revenue or trading nature which are necessary for the APB Group's day-to-day operations as set out in the Circular to Shareholders dated 1 March 2013 with the related parties mentioned therein, be and is hereby renewed subject to the following:
+"THAT the Mandate granted by the Shareholders of APB Resources Berhad on 23 March 2011 pursuant to paragraph 10.09 of the Listing Requirements of Bursa Malaysia Securities Berhad, authorizing APB Resources Berhad and its subsidiary companies ("the APB Group") to enter into the recurrent transactions of a revenue or trading nature which are necessary for the APB Group's day-to-day operations as set out in the Circular to Shareholders dated 27 February 2012 with the related parties mentioned therein, be and is hereby renewed subject to the following: